The Next Warren Buffett?

 4) You can spend hundreds of hours doing the research yourself or save your sanity and time by letting us do all the work for you.

-The Worthington requirements are so stringent and the research so thorough, that on average only 15-20 stocks will qualify in any given year.
-Essentially, you’re only paying $10-$20 a stock recommendation for all that work which turns out to be pennies on the dollar for all the research we do.
+The Worthington requirements are so stringent and the research so thorough, that on average only 10-20 new stocks will qualify in any given year.
+Essentially, you’re only paying $10-$20 a stock recommendation for all that work, which turns out to be pennies on the dollar for all the research you receive.

-5) In addition to the highlighted stocks you’ll be granted access to an actual stock portfolio with buy and sell prices.
-You typically don’t find this feature except in ultra-expensive newsletters costing you up to $5,000 a year.
+5) In addition to our highlighted stocks you’ll be granted access to an actual stock portfolio.
+You typically don’t find this feature except in ultra-expensive newsletters costing you $1,000 to $5,000 a year.

 So what do you think?
 Ready to take a small leap of faith (based on proven results over a decade) to join our family of successful investors?